Daniele410/Daniele410/README.md

   A full-stack web application allowing users to manage and customize car purchases.
 Developed with Spring Boot for the back-end and Angular for the front-end.
   **Technologies**: Java, Spring Boot, Angular, TypeScript, MySQL, REST APIs, HTML, CSS, Docker, Maven.

-### Word Search Solver (JavaScript)
-A solution to solve word search puzzles in a letter grid using efficient search algorithms.

 ## 📫 Contact

 - **LinkedIn**: [Daniele](https://www.linkedin.com/in/daniele-miraglia)